New Hampshire Criminal Defense Attorneys

 New Hampshire Felony Charges

-Felony charges can be broken down into Class A felonies or Class B felonies.
+Felony charges can generally be broken down into Class A felonies and Class B felonies.

-- The penalties of being convicted of a Class A felony include: 7.5 to 15 years in prison, fines up to $4,000 and up to 5 years of probation
+- Typically, the penalties for a Class A felony include: 7.5 to 15 years in prison; fines up to $4,000; and up to 5 years of probation

-- If convicted of a Class B felony you may face: Imprisonment for 3.5 to 7 years, fines up to $4,000 and 5 years of probation
+- If convicted of a Class B felony you may face imprisonment up to 3.5 to 7 years; fines up to $4,000; and 5 years of probation

 New Hampshire Misdemeanor Charges